Canonical frames in contact 3-manifolds and applications: Introduction

-In this note we want to study more general contact manifolds, other than the unit tangent bundles of $S^2$ and $T^2$, for certain specific Riemannian metrics, that admit global canonical frames.
+In this note we want to study more general contact manifolds, other than the unit tangent bundles of surfaces, that admit global canonical frames.
 In order to do so, we consider the following class of manifolds.
 Let $\lambda$ be a contact form in a closed 3-manifold $Y$ and $R$ its Reeb vector field.
 We assume that there exist $X_1$ and $X_2$ sections of $\xi=\ker\lambda$, and smooth functions $I,J,K:Y\rightarrow \mathbb{R}$ satisfying equations \eqref{eq: structure_eqs}.
 We call $\{R,X_1,X_2\}$ a \textit{contact canonical frame} for the contact form $\lambda$.
 We note that this definition is dual to that of a \emph{generalized Finsler structure}, a notion introduced by Bryant in \cite{bryant1996finsler,bryant1997projectively}, see also \cite{sabau2014generalized}.